mmrmas/DigitalOwnership/README.md

-# IPtrade: an on-chain digitized content ownership tracking platform
+# IPtrade: an on-chain content ownership tracking platform
 ## driven by IPT, the ownership token

- The smart contract **IPtrade** (address) registers, tracks and manages ownership for digitized content.IPtrade logs content in the form of a simple cryptographic fingerprint to a wallet address on the blockchain.
+ The smart contract **IPtrade** (address) registers, tracks and manages ownership for digital and digitized content.
+IPtrade logs content in the form of a cryptographic fingerprint to a wallet address on the blockchain.
 It runs on **IPT** (address), the ownership token.
 This document introduces IPT together with IPtrade.
 Developments will be published on [github](github.com/mmrmas/IPT)

 ## TL;DR
 - IPtrade registers SHA-512 hashes under ERC20 compatible wallet addresses.